George Washington Bridge: Nearing completion

-The system of girders to support the deck were installed throughout 1930, and the last girder was installed in late December 1930.
+The system of girders to support the deck was installed throughout 1930, and the last girder was installed in late December 1930.
 In March 1931, the Port Authority announced that the Hudson River Bridge was set to open later that year, rather than in 1932 as originally planned.
 At that time, the Port Authority had opened bids for paving the road surface.
 Later that month, the agency published a report, which stated that the bridge's early opening date was attributable to how quickly and efficiently the various materials had been transported.
 In June 1931, forty bankers became the first people to cross the bridge.

 Work was progressing quickly on the bridge approaches in New Jersey, and the New York City government was considering building another bridge between Manhattan and the Bronx (the Alexander Hamilton Bridge) to connect with the George Washington Bridge.
 Bids for constructing tollbooths and floodlight towers were opened in July 1931.

-Opening and early years

-Opening
+1930s to mid-1950s

 The George Washington Bridge was dedicated on October 24, 1931, and the bridge opened to traffic on October 25, 1931, eight months ahead of schedule.
-The opening ceremony, attended by 30,000 guests, was accompanied by a show from military airplanes, as well as speeches from politicians including New Jersey governor Morgan Foster Larson and New York governor Franklin D. Roosevelt.
+The opening ceremony, attended by 30,000 guests, was accompanied by a show from military airplanes, as well as speeches from politicians including Morgan Foster Larson, the governor of New Jersey, and Franklin D. Roosevelt, the governor of New York.
 The first people to cross the George Washington Bridge were reportedly two elementary school students who roller-skated across the bridge from the New York side.
 Pedestrians were allowed to walk the length of the George Washington Bridge between 6 p.m. and 11 p.m.
 The bridge was formally opened to traffic the next day.
 The Port Authority collected tolls for drivers who used the bridge in either direction; as with the Holland Tunnel, the toll was set at 50 cents for passenger cars, with different toll rates for other vehicle types.
 Pedestrians paid a toll of 10 cents each, which was lowered to 5 cents in 1934.
 Within the first 24 hours of the George Washington Bridge's official opening, 56,312 cars used the span, as well as 100,000 pedestrians (including those who had walked across after the ceremony).
 The Port Authority reported that 33,540 pedestrians crossed the bridge on the first day, of which 20,000 paid a toll to cross.